Passwords are important. Think of them like the keys to the 'locks' on your digital accounts. Having strong, secure passwords is critical.

 These will store all of your randomly generated passwords so you only need to remember one long, complex password to get access to your other passwords.

 This password has symbols, uppercase and lowercase letters, and numbers.
-While they seem random, they are easy for the user (in this case, Dillon) to remember because they reference lyrics from a song:
+While they seem random, they are easy for the user to remember because they reference lyrics from a song:

 i'm just a poor boy from a poor Family